 In nature, the peaks and valleys of one wave will not always perfectly meet the peaks or valleys of another wave like the illustration shows.
 Regardless of how they merge, the height of the wave resulting from the interference always equals the sum of the heights of the merging waves.
 When the waves don't meet up perfectly, partial constructive or destructive interference occurs.
 The animation below illustrates this effect.
-If you watch the behavior of the red and blue waves, you will see that the black wave goes through a full range of heights from twice as high and deep (where total constructive interference occurs) to flat (where total destructive interference occurs) as the red and blue waves interact.
+If you watch closely, you will see that the black wave goes through a full range of heights from twice as high and deep (where total constructive interference occurs) to flat (where total destructive interference occurs) as the red and blue waves pass 'through' each other (interfere).
 In this example, the black wave is the interference pattern!
 Note how it continues to change as long as the red and blue waves continue to interact.

 Parallels with Light